llukkah/DreamState/README.md

 ## Post MVP
 Once MVP is complete future features that would benefit this app and take it to the next level include but not limited to:

-- When more extensive research and submissions are given, a database of Interpret's sub categories will be made.
 - Expand more categories of Interpret's resources.
 - Sort function of Dreams: by Year, or by Location.
 - Add a map for interactivity to see where Dreams are taking place.